nerdsupremacist/Graphaello/README.md

 - Paging Support
 - Only write Swift

+If you're looking for something like this, but for other platforms, Graphaello is heavily inspired by [Relay](https://github.com/facebook/relay).

 ## Examples

 Code snippets are cool, but how does this look in a real project?
 Here are some Example Apps that you can take a look at.